OSHA Workplace Injury Research

 Data: Federal OSHA Severe Injury Reports (29 states).
 2025 and 2026 data forecasted by ClaimsBoost research team.

-Exposure to harmful substances through direct skin contact is the primary cause of these injuries, accounting for 85.6% of all reported cases.
-These incidents often occur when workers handle corrosive cleaning agents or industrial chemicals without adequate protective barriers.
+Exposure to harmful substances through direct tissue contact is the primary cause of these injuries, accounting for 86% of all reported cases.
+This often happens when you handle corrosive acids or bases without adequate protective gear or when containment systems fail during routine maintenance.

 1 Exposure to harmful substance through exposed tissue